JeremyPaymal/JeremyPaymal/README.md

 <h1 align="center">Hi 👋, I'm Jérémy Paymal</h1>
 <h3 align="center">A passionate Junior Frontend Developer from France living in Montréal</h3>

-- 🔭 I’m currently looking for **a job as a Junior Front end developer**

-- 👨‍💻 All of my projects are available at [https://jp-project.com/](https://jp-project.com/)

 - 📫 How to reach me **jeremy.paymal@gmail.com**

 - ⚡ Fun fact **I'm also interested in Cybersecurity**